mockito/mockito-scala/README.md

 - [Scalaz](/scalaz/src/test)

 ## Partial unification
-If you're in Scala 2.11 or 2.12 you'll probably want to add the compiler flag "-Ypartial-unification", if you don't you risk some compile errors when trying to stub complex types using the idiomatic syntax
+If you're in Scala 2.11 or 2.12 you'll probably want to add the compiler flag `-Ypartial-unification`, if you don't you risk some compile errors when trying to stub complex types using the idiomatic syntax

+## Notes for 1.13.6

+We slightly changed the way one would expect no/no more interactions with a mock object in Expectations DSL.
+From now on, `expect (...) to` should only be used on stubbed methods, and can't express expectations about interactions with the mock objects itself.

+In order to express expectations on a mock, one would use `expect (...) on` (note the use of `on` vs `to`) where such expectations are supported.

+* Instead of `expect no calls to aMock`, use `expect no calls on aMock`.
+* Instead of `expect noMore calls to aMock`, use `expect noMore calls on aMock`.

+Expectations about no _method_ calls stay the same: `expect no calls to aMock.bar(*)`.

 ## Notes for 1.13.0